Alf825/holbertonschool-shell/io_redirections_and_filters/README.md

-display lines that do not contain pattern bin display lines of the file starting with a letter Replace all characters A c with Z e
+display lines that do not contain pattern bin display lines of the file starting with a letter Replace all characters A c with Z e replace all characters A c with Z e